DaiseyCode/lmwrapper/README.md

 prompts = make_prompts(data)
 # If we submit the new data, only the new data will get
 # submitted to the batch.
 The already completed prompts will
-# be loaded near-instantly from the cache.
+# be loaded near-instantly from the local cache.
 predictions = list(lm.predict_many(
     prompts,
     completion_window=CompletionWindow.BATCH_ANY
 ))
 ```

-This API is mostly designed for the OpenAI cost savings.
+This feature is mostly designed for the OpenAI cost savings.
 You could swap out the model for HuggingFace and the same code
 will still work.
 However, internally it is like a loop over the prompts.
 Eventually in `lmwrapper` we want to do more complex batching if
 memory is available.